 Conn's (CONN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the retailer had lost 0.84% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 1.76% and the S&P 500's gain of 1.61% in that time.

 Investors will be hoping for strength from CONN as it approaches its next earnings release.
 The company is expected to report EPS of $0.29, up 115.34% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $327.16 million, up 3.15% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $327.16 million, up 3.15% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for CONN.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-CONN is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+CONN is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note CONN's current valuation metrics, including its Forward P/E ratio of 12.97.
-This represents a discount compared to its industry's average Forward P/E of 15.11.
+Valuation is also important, so investors should note that CONN has a Forward P/E ratio of 13.21 right now.
+For comparison, its industry has an average Forward P/E of 14.84, which means CONN is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.